joshever/xhail/README.md

 3. Commit your changes.
 4. Push to your fork.
 5. Submit a pull request detailing your changes.

-Please ensure that your code adheres to the existing style and includes appropriate tests.

 ## 📄 License